Comicwolfy/USB-Host-Controller-Driver-UHCI-OHCI-EHCI-XHCI-/README.md

     Manage Memory Fully: It doesn't have a fancy way to handle all the complex memory structures the XHCI controller uses internally.

 So, this driver is really just a first step to show you how Core-Kernel can talk directly to an XHCI controller.
-We'll need a lot more work to get a full USB system going!
+Ill need a lot more work to get a full USB system going!
 Commands You Can Use

 ## This extension adds a couple of handy commands for you to use in the kernel's command line: